 I. Sclerenchyma in the Cortex

 II.
-By the xylem strengthened the deposited ligning in their walls
+By the xylem strengthened the deposited aligning in their walls

 III.
-Secondary growth provides extensive xylem and bark If you have any comment or suggestion, please kindly use the comment box below.
+Secondary growth provides extensive xylem and bark If you have any comments or suggestions, please kindly use the comment box below.

 Don’t forget to share this article on your social media handle while we strive to provide better content for you. thanks check out these recent posts